Richard Jerningham

-Sir Richard Jerningham (d.
-February or March 1525) was a soldier and diplomat in the service of King Henry VIII.
+Sir Richard Jerningham (died February or March 1525) was a soldier and diplomat in the service of King Henry VIII.

 Family

 According to MacMahon, the Jerningham family was ‘of ancient lineage’ and can be traced from Robert fitz Jernegan, a Suffolk knight who lived around the year 1200.
 Richard Jerningham was the younger son of Sir John Jerningham (d.1503) and Isabel Clifton, the daughter of Sir Gervase Clifton (d.1471) and Isabel Herbert.
 He had an elder brother, Edward Jerningham (d.
 6 January 1515) of Somerleyton, Suffolk, who married Mary Scrope, and several sisters, including Margaret (or Mary) Jerningham, who married Thomas Stanhope, esquire, by whom she was the grandmother of Anne Stanhope, Duchess of Somerset.